 Add CC Recipients To the Email

-In the app, the sellers, customers are notified via email on each action performed.
+In the app, the sellers, customers are notified via email of each action.
 Now, you have the option to enable the CC tab in the Mail Configuration menu to add CC recipients to the emails.
-Thus, they too get notified once the mail is sent via the app.
+Thus, send email notifications to recipients as well.

 To enable this feature, please visit the Multi-vendor Admin Panel>>Go to Mail Configuration>>Click the Edit button.